RubenDillon/cybele/Thinfinity-VirtualUI/v3/access/readme.md

-# Deploying Thinfinity VirtualUI in Microsoft Access
+# Using Thinfinity VirtualUI with Microsoft Access

-In this tutorial we will be configuring Thinfinity Virtual UI as an example of a typical use in a Access application.
+In this tutorial we will be configuring Thinfinity Virtual UI with a Microsoft Access application.
+We will expose a Microsoft Access application to the internet using Thinfinity Workplace.

 We define the following scenario
-- We have a Microsoft Access application already working or use the example of this git
+- We have a Microsoft Access application already working or we will be using the example of this git
-- We have a machine where we could configure Virtual UI to use it as PoC
+- We already have deployed Thinfinity Workplace

 Download and configure the application
 =